10 Habits to Strengthen a Parent-Child Relationship

 Posted Jun 27, 2017

-We all crave those close moments with our children that melt our hearts.
-Connection is as essential to us as it is to our children.
-When our relationship is strong, it's also sweet, so we receive as much as we give.
-That's what makes parenting worth all the sacrifices.
+We all crave those close moments with our children that make our hearts melt.
+Connection is as essential to us parents as it is to our children, because that's what makes parenting worth all the sacrifices.

 That connection is also the only reason children willingly follow our rules.
 Kids who feel strongly connected to their parents want to cooperate, if they can.
 They'll still act like kids, which means their emotions will sometimes overwhelm their still-growing prefrontal cortex.
-But when they trust us to understand and to be on their side, they're motivated to follow our lead.
+But when they trust us to understand, to be on their side, they're motivated to follow our lead when they can.

-Researchers remind us that we need five positive interactions to each negative interaction to keep a relationship healthy.
-And since we spend so much time guiding — a.k.a. correcting, reminding, scolding, criticizing, nagging, and yelling — it's important to make sure that we spend five times as much time in positive connection.
+Researchers remind us that we need five positive interactions to every negative interaction to keep any relationship healthy.
+And since we spend so much time guiding — a.k.a. correcting, reminding, scolding, criticizing, nagging, and yelling — it's important to make sure we spend five times as much time in positive connection.

-So given that parenting is the toughest job we have — and that we often do it in our spare time, after being separated all day — the only way to keep a strong bond with our children is to build in daily habits of connection.
-Here are 10 that don't add time to your day, but do add connection — and could change your life.
+So given that parenting is the toughest job on earth — and we often do it in our spare time, after being separated all day — the only way to keep a strong bond with our children is to build in daily habits of connection.
+Here are twelve habits that don't add time to your day, but do add connection.
+Simple, but incredibly powerful, these habits heal the disconnections of daily life and build emotional intelligence.
+You'll find that using them daily changes everything.

 1. Aim for 12 hugs (or physical connections) every day.